Missile gets makeover on 50th anniversary of Cuban crisis

 'HEARD SOMETHING ABOUT CHE'

-Samuel Robles, 16, said he did not know a lot about the incident but "heard something about Che Guevara on the History Channel," referring to the Argentine-born revolutionary who fought in the 1959 revolution.
+Samuel Robles, 16, said he didn't know a lot about the incident but "heard something about Che Guevara on the History Channel," referring to the Argentine-born revolutionary icon who fought in the 1959 revolution.

-In 1962, there were four Nike missile bases in south Florida, each armed with 18 Hercules missiles ready to intercept a Soviet attack from Cuba, recalled Charles Carter, 66, an Army veteran who served at the bases for three years in the 1960s.

-"We were the first line of defence the Russians would have had to take out before they could attack the rest of the country," said Carter, who has spent 10 years working on the restoration project with the help of Everglades park officials.

 Military use of the Everglades site ended in 1979 and the facility, known as HM69 Nike Missile Base, was turned over to the National Park Service, which offers visitor tours in the winter months.

-During the Cold War, the United States was dotted with Nike sites - named after the Greek goddess of victory - strategically located near cities as part of a national air defence system.
+During the Cold War the United States was dotted with Nike sites - named after the Greek goddess of victory - strategically located near cities as part of a national air defense system.

 Most have disappeared or been converted into other public uses, including an immigration detention facility in Florida, a golf course in Illinois and an elementary school in Kansas.

-Commemoration events marking the anniversary are scheduled across the country, including an exhibition at the National Archives in Washington titled "To the Brink: JFK and the Cuban Missile Crisis," featuring secretly recorded White House tapes of Kennedy and his advisers as they sought to avert a nuclear war.
+Commemoration events marking the anniversary are scheduled around the country, including an exhibition at the National Archives in Washington D.C. titled "To the Brink: JFK and the Cuban Missile Crisis," featuring secretly recorded White House tapes of Kennedy and his advisers as they sought to avert a nuclear war.

-One of the reasons those anniversaries are important is that "they serve as a flashpoint" for people who do not remember or were not alive, said Graham Allison, director of the Belfer Center for Science and International Affairs at Harvard University.
+One of the reasons these anniversaries are important is that "they serve as a flashpoint" for people who don't remember or weren't alive, said Graham Allison, director of the Belfer Center for Science and International Affairs at Harvard University.

 A handful of events are taking place across Miami - an exile home to many of the Cubans who fled communist rule on the island - including a panel discussion at the local history museum and the University of Miami.